tuandrengen/P2Take2/Readme.txt

 NOTE: A stable internet connection is required, since it can not send data to the database otherwise.

+NOTE: Don't play the game by clicking on one field then restarting in under a second.
+This will cause an error in the database, since it can't calculate the average clicks per minute.

 ---------------------------------------------------------------------------------------

 To view the tables in the database via Visual Studio: